 - Pre-operative Screening & Counseling: For patients who are interested and suitable candidates for prenatal surgery, we work with them to derermine if this is the right decision for them and guide them through this treatment option.

 What is spina bifida?

-Spina bifida is the most common neural tube defect (NTD), and birth defect of the brain and spinal cord.
-The most severe form of spina bifida, known as myelomeningocele, results in a sac-like lesion along the spine where the spinal cord and the nerves are open and exposed.
+Spina bifida is the most common type of neural tube defect (NTD), which is a birth defect involving the brain and spinal cord.
+A severe form of spina bifida, known as myelomeningocele, results in a sac-like lesion along the spine where the spinal cord and the nerves are open and exposed to the amniotic fluid.
 Less serious forms of spina bifida are meningocele — in which the spinal cord itself is not damaged but its protective covering is exposed — and spina bifida occulta — in which only the bones of the spine are malformed but the nerves and spinal cord are normal and covered by skin.
-Spina bifida occurs in approximately one to two out of every 2,000 births.
+Spina bifida occurs in approximately three out of every 10,000 live births.

 Spina bifida is associated with long-term complications that may include paralysis, inability to walk, gait abnormalities, excess fluid on the brain (hydrocephalus), neurocognitive delays, spinal deformities, postural issues, neurocognitive disability, and incontinence.